-Hobbies: French message board
+Hobbies: Stay organized with a French message board

 Being organized is key.
 It makes a day run more smoothly and can keep you from pulling your hair out!